ros-navigation/navigation2/nav2_route/README.md

 - [ ] Create basic file format for graph + parser: OSM and geoJSON

-- [ ] feedback operation interface for monitoring

-- [ ] Implement live route analyzer: tracking the current edge / node / next node + operation plugin header(s) (file/plugin centric APIs)
+- [ ] Implement live route analyzer: tracking the current edge / node / next node + operation plugin header(s) (file/plugin centric APIs) + contextual error codes
   - Both file and plugin centric (plugin IDs what it cares about, objects report what plugins it cares about)
   - operations have metadata for them, but also have access to edge/node info too

+  - Can an Operation trigger a reroute?
+That would let us put the collision monitor as an action

 - [ ] operations plugins: call ext server for operation base class + useful demo plugin(s) - realistic, pause at waypoints for signal, node and edge operations, speed limit change operation